United States-Peru Trade Promotion Agreement (TPA)

 to Peru results in moderately

-The United States-Peru Trade Promotion Agreement:
+The U.S.-Peru Trade Promotion Agreement:

-Eliminates the tariffs and removes the Technical Barriers to the U.S. services;
+Eliminates the tariffs and removes the Technical Barriers to the U.S. services

-Strengthens the intellectual Property Protection (IPP), workers, and environment.
+Strengthens the intellectual Property Protection (IPP), workers, and environment

-International Trade United States-Peru.
+International trade United States-Peru.

-U.S. exports to Peru grew 37%;
+U.S. exports to Peru grew 37%

-chemicals, computer, electronics, petroleum, petroleum products, transport equipment, fish, forestry products, wood, newspapers, books, and food products;
+chemicals, computer, electronics, petroleum, petroleum products, transport equipment, fish, forestry products, wood, newspapers, books, and food products

 Exports of

-products of the Republic of Peru reached 35.1 billion dollars.
+products of Peru reached 35.1 billion dollars